The compensation model of the LLB Group

 These approaches should ensure the understanding of the functioning of the compensation system and fairness for the employees.

-In general, target compensation (total target compensation) is comprised of a fixed and a variable component.
+Around 40 per cent of employees receive a fixed compensation without a variable component.
+For around 60 per cent of employees, the target compensation consists of a fixed and a variable component.
 The fixed component encompasses all contractually agreed or statutory compensation, which is already stipulated prior to the provision of any performance.
 The variable component includes, in particular, those elements of compensation which vary depending on various criteria, such as the business success of the company, the individual performance of the employee or the results attained by the organisational unit.
 In general, the amount and payment of the variable component is at the free discretion of the employer.

 Fixed component of target compensation

 The fixed component must be reasonably proportionate to the variable component.
-It is to be calculated in such a manner that indeed the payment of the variable component could be dispensed with.
 This proportionate relationship is specified in the individual compensation guidelines of Liechtensteinische Landesbank AG and of the LLB Group companies.
-Depending on the salary model, it varies from 97.6 percent of the target compensation to 67 percent of the target compensation for the Board of Management.
+Depending on the salary model, it varies from 100 per cent to 67 per cent of the target compensation.

 Variable component of target compensation